-Both NGOs and SOs are able to pursue both public benefit and mutual benefit activities, although the range of permissible activities is narrower for SOs.
+Both NGOs and Associations are able to pursue both public benefit and mutual benefit activities.

 Afghanistan follows the U.S. approach by creating a category of "tax exempt organizations" in the Income Tax Law.
 Article 10 of the Tax Law restricts "exempt organization" status to those organizations "organized and operated exclusively for educational, cultural, literary, scientific, or charitable purposes."
 Organizations dedicated to these public benefit purposes and meeting other mandatory criteria are exempt from taxation on "contributions received and income from the necessary operations."
 (Income Tax Law, Article 10)